 The technology license agreement provides an exclusive license to Takeda, with the right to sub-license to certain manufacturing parties, of our intellectual property and know-how regarding the manufacture and additional development of GLASSIA for use in Takeda's production and sale of GLASSIA in the United States, Canada, Australia and New Zealand.
-Pursuant to the technology license agreement, we are entitled to receive payments for the achievement of certain milestones for an aggregate of up to \$20.0 million, of which \$15.0 million are development-based milestones related to the transfer of technology to Takeda and \$5.0 million are sales-based milestones.
+Pursuant to the technology license agreement, we were entitled to receive payments for the achievement of certain development-based milestones related to the transfer of technology to Takeda and sales-based milestones.
 To date, we have received the total aggregate milestone payments under the agreement (\$20 million).
-The terms of the final sales-based milestone of \$5 million due under the license agreement were amended under an amendment to the license agreement entered into in March 2021, and we recognized this milestone during the first quarter of 2021.